issalig/cpc/doc/usifac2-developer-guide.md

 - POL inverts output if necessary
 - SEL selects data inputs
 - GLS connect inputs to gates and invert them if necessary
-- CON sets gate types (AND, NAND, AND-OR, AND-OR-INVERT, OR-XOR, OR-XNOR)
+- CON sets gate types (AND (0x02), NAND, AND-OR (0x00), AND-OR-INVERT, OR-XOR (0x01), OR-XNOR).
+Bit 7 is set to 1 if active, bit 4 for rising interrupt and bit 3 for falling.

 Usifac2 uses the following pins for CLC inputs: